AndriiNaboka/Parser/Readme.md

 Sentence 1, a, had, lamb, little, Mary
 Sentence 2, Aesop, and, called, came, for, Peter, the, wolf Sentence 3, Cinderella, likes, shoes

+To start app:

+The Simplest way is to start Main inside ide.

+Also it's possible to compile and start jar
+For this you need maven.

+If you want executable jar
+1) Open terminal
+1) Install maven
+2) Change directory where pom is located
+3) Execute mvn clean package
+4) Change directory to target directory where jar is located
+5) Execute command java -jar Parser-1.0-SNAPSHOT-jar-with-dependencies.jar

+Software parse input from console and provide output to the console also.

+Example:
+Enter text to parse:
+Hello World
+Word 1, Word 2
+Sentence 0, Hello, World

+App terminated by word exit.